 Unlike some cameras, it’s not packed with features.
 The settings you can control are relatively few.
 You can, however, control the key elements of exposure, like aperture, shutter speed, ISO, and exposure compensation.
 You have control over the focus, whether using autofocus or manual focus.
 But you don’t get things like grid overlays on the display screen or embedded GPS coordinates or picture modes that the competition offers.
 Chances are that if you’re looking at a Leica, you don’t really care about most of those, but I did find myself missing things like grid overlays to help with leveling and composition.
 There’s a point where simplicity means leaving things off that are useful.
 And this camera pushes that right up to the edge.
 Admittedly, it’s a criticism I’d be less likely to level at a much cheaper camera.
 But the price point of this one–over $3,000–encourages very high expectations.

 In real-world use, it’s a fun camera to shoot with.
 But it also feels like it’s a generation behind the competition.
 I’m not referring to bells and whistles here; I’m referring to more basic things like a slow autofocus, very slow startup, and underwhelming high-ISO performance.

 Overall, it’s a Leica.
 That means superb image quality and impeccable construction.
 Of course, it also means pricey.

-It seems to me that this is a Leica for those already love Leicas.
+It seems to me that this is a Leica for those who already love Leicas.
 It doesn’t strike me as the type of camera that would convert new users to the brand.
 That’s not to say that there’s something specifically bad about it–as is typical with Leicas, there’s a lot to like–but that the combination of its basic feature set and very high price point doesn’t exactly sell the camera to the uninitiated.